 Q. There would be a total perversion of justice.
 People could do whatever they wanted to by appealing to the good they had done in their lives.

-Q. Which is what Christ did for us.
+Q. Which is what Messiah did for us.

 Do you see how false reasoning, caused by a perverted understanding of justice and law, can keep a person from the cross and from salvation?
-Christ has not done away with the Law -- the Law is the only thing which convicts us of sin, which in turn makes us turn to Christ for a redemption we cannot earn ourselves.
-The Law hasn't suddenly "disappeared" -- how could it?
+Messiah has not done away with the Torah (Law) - the Torah (Law) is the only thing which convicts us of sin, which in turn makes us turn to Messiah for a redemption we cannot earn ourselves.
+The Torah (Law) hasn't suddenly 'disappeared' - how could it?
 If it had, how could anyone ever be saved?
-You don't buy food unless you sense you need it, you don't bind a wound if you aren't aware of having seriously injured yourself, and you don't turn to Christ for salvation if you aren't aware of a Holy Law which governs justly, convicting sinners -- that's everyone -- of sin.
-No Law, no awareness of sin, no salvation.
+You don't buy food unless you sense you need it, you don't bind a wound if you aren't aware of having seriously injured yourself, and you don't turn to Messiah for salvation if you aren't aware of a qadosh (holy, set-apart) and just Law which governs justly, convicting sinners - that's everyone - of sin.
+No Torah (Law), no awareness of sin, no salvation.

 A. I think that's about right.
-But we must not think that the only purpose of the Law is to convict us of sin and to lead us to salvation.
+But we must not think that the only purpose of the Torah (Law) is to convict us of sin and to lead us to salvation.
 That is only one part of its function.
-Jesus told His disciples before His ascension to go out into the world, making disciples of all men, and teaching them to obey the commandments.
-The same theme is reitterated by the Lord to John in the Book of Revelation.
-How can there be commandments if there are no laws or principles?
+Yah'shua (Jesus) told His talmidim (disciples) before His ascension to go out into the world, making talmidim (disciples) of all men, and teaching them to obey the mitzvot (commandments).
+The same theme is reitterated by the Master to John in the Book of Revelation.
+How can there be mitzvot (commandments) if there are no torot (laws) or principles?

 Such should be a perfectly obvious yet it is astonishing how the father of lies has so blinded people that they can no longer see the obvious.